 6.1.
 Clinically extremely vulnerable people will have received a letter telling them they are in this group, and/or will have been told by their GP.
 Guidance on who is in this group can be found here.
 You manager may request to see a copy of your letter.
 This will be treated confidentially and managed in accordance with GDPR regulations.

-6.4.
-For employees who live in the same household as somebody who is designated as clinically extremely vulnerable the risk assessment will be reviewed to determine the extent of the risk.
-If necessary, an individual risk assessment will be undertaken.
-As above, if required, consideration will be given to alternate duties undertaken from home or furlough, if appropriate.
+6.4 For employees who live in the same household as somebody who is designated as clinically extremely vulnerable, government guidance is that they should continue to work in accordance with the general advice and regulations.
+For such individuals who are unable to work from home it may be appropriate to undertake an individual risk assessment, to determine the extent of the risk.
+As above, if required, consideration may be given to alternate duties undertaken from home, if appropriate.

 7. Clinically vulnerable